 There is one thing I miss the most when it comes to a gluten free lifestyle.
 Desserts are a must, and it is hard to find a gluten free cake recipe that gives you the same texture and flavor as what you would hope it to taste like.
-Add in the challenge of cooking the cake in the microwave oven, and it can be tricky!
+Add the challenge of cooking the cake in the microwave oven, which can be tricky!

 This is the ultimate microwave carrot cake recipe.
 It is gluten free and has an easy dairy-free option.
 You can top it with frosting, dust powdered sugar over the top, or enjoy it plain.